Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 The fields may be in any order in the response.
 Other implementations may omit fields and/or add additional fields.

+### Notes

+* In RRF 3.6.0, support for M408 with S parameter other than 0 and 1 has been removed.
+Note, M408 has been deprecated for a long time.
+M408 with S=0 and S=1 is still supported in RRF 3.6.0 for the benefit of users with very old PanelDue displays; however it is likely that we will need to remove this support in firmware 3.7.0 to free up flash memory space for other features.
-For a more detailed comparison of type 2 - 5, see [Status Responses](https://github.com/Duet3D/RepRapFirmware/wiki/JSON-responses){target=_blank}.
+* For a more detailed comparison of type 2 - 5, see [Status Responses](https://github.com/Duet3D/RepRapFirmware/wiki/JSON-responses){target=_blank}.

-PanelDue currently uses only M408 S0 and M408 S1.
+* PanelDue currently uses only M408 S0 and M408 S1.

 ## M409: Query object model